For everything there is a season, and a time for every matter under heaven. (Eccl. 3:1)

 After preparation, those wishing to confirm their faith and decision to live as Christians are presented to the Bishop at a special service of Confirmation.

-Christian marriage celebrates the union of husband and wife in the context of their relationship with Christ and the whole Christian family.
+Christian marriage celebrates the union of two committed persons in the context of their relationship with Christ and the whole Christian family.

 To be married at St. Martin’s, at least one of the couple must be baptized in any Christian tradition, and you will be asked to participate in a marriage preparation course before the wedding.